Rigorous Evidence: Key To Progress Against World Poverty?

 Additional background on the event, including the agenda, can be found at http://ceg.files.cms-plus.com/Evidence/Bkrd_and_agenda.pdf.

-Aid Effectiveness: Putting Results and the Forefront
+Aid Effectiveness: Putting Results at the Forefront